Kozea/Radicale/technical_choices.rst

 Lazy
 ~~~~

-We, Radicale Project developpers, are lazy.
+We, Radicale Project developers, are lazy.
 That is why we have chosen Python:
 no more ``;`` or ``{}`` [#]_.
 This is also why our server is lazy.

 The CalDAV RFC defines what must be done, what can be done and what cannot be